VirgilSecurity/awesome-virgil/docs/cli.rst

   virgil verify -i plain.txt -s plain.txt.sign -r vcard:alice-domain/alice.vcard

 ============
-Using virgil-cli without committing to services
+Example: Virgil CLI without committing to services
 ============

+.. note:: You can choose to take care of keeping your keys securely by yourself.
+This way you don't save your public key in Virgil Services and have to manage sharing it every time.

 Encrypt Data
 ----------